Foods & Feeding

 - Remember also that if you are feeding live fish to marine predators you must offer marine fish, not goldfish, guppies, or other freshwater species, which are not nutritionally suitable.

-Foods for Reefs
+Fish Foods for Reefs

 Don’t think you can get away with feeding reef inverts the same things as your fish!
 Individual reef-tank inhabitants will likely have specialized feeding needs, as well as the requirement of supplemental nutrients—the kinds found in natural reef habitats.